 - Click “Search” to check your refund status.

-You may your refund status by mail.
+You may also check on your refund status by mail.

 District of Columbia Office of Tax and Revenue

 On average, the District of Columbia Office of Tax and Revenue (OTR) issues refunds within 6 weeks.

 What can cause a delay in my District of Columbia refund?